rtCamp/rt-newrelic-browser/readme.txt

 * Alternatively, you can [download](http://downloads.wordpress.org/plugin/rt-newrelic-browser.zip "Download New Relic Browser by rtCamp") the plugin from the repository.
 Unzip it and upload it to the plugins folder of your WordPress installation (`wp-content/plugins/` directory of your WordPress installation).
 * Activate it through the 'Plugins' section.
 * Access the settings page from WordPress backend under `Settings > New Relic Browser`.

+== Screenshots ==

+1. Select if you have New Relic account or not.
+2. If you have New Relic account then select Browser Application as part of next step.
+3. Enter required details if you do not have New Relic account.
+4. Screen showing successful App integration with details.

 == Changelog ==